 Since 1960, Grapevine has published annual compilations of data on state tax support for higher education, including general fund appropriations for universities, colleges, community colleges, and state higher education agencies.
 Each year’s Grapevine survey has asked states for tax appropriations data for the new fiscal year and for revisions (if any) to data reported in previous years.

-The results of the Grapevine survey for fiscal year 2015-16 (FY16), including tax and non-tax monies, are compiled in the national tables available on this website.
-The FY16 data summarized in these tables represent initial allocations and estimates reported by the states from September through December of 2015 and are subject to change.
-The data reported here exclude FY16 figures for Illinois (which has not yet enacted a FY16 state budget) and Pennsylvania (where the FY16 budget remains incomplete.)
-Grapevine tables for FY16 will be updated as data from Illinois and Pennsylvania become available.
-For further information, see the Grapevine Press Release for FY16.
+The results of the Grapevine survey for fiscal year 2016-17 (FY17), including tax and non-tax monies, are compiled in the national tables available on this website.
+The FY17 data summarized in these tables represent initial allocations and estimates reported by the states from September through December of 2016 and are subject to change.
+Please see the Grapevine press release for further information.

 Thank you for your interest in Grapevine.
 Please feel free to contact me with any questions.